 “The process of science has enabled humankind to discover the laws of nature,” Nye said.
 “This understanding has, in turn, enabled us to feed and care for the world’s billions, build great cities, establish effective governments, create global transportation systems, explore outer space, and know the cosmos.
 Yet today we have a great many lawmakers—not just here, but around the world—deliberately ignoring and actively suppressing science.
 Their inclination is misguided, and in no one’s best interest.
 Our lives are in every way improved by having clean water, reliable electricity and access to electronic global information.
 Each is a product of scientific discoveries, diligent research and thoughtful engineering.
 These vital services are connected to policy issues, which can only be addressed competently by understanding the natural laws in play.”

 However, as long as lawmakers continue to suppress scientific evidence and research, the problem will only persist, blossoming into a beast that we cannot tame.
 To ignore science is to ignore the laws that govern the universe.
 Our lives, our societies, our continuance as a people rely on understanding the natural world and playing by its rules.
 Nature does not broker deals or lobby for those in power.
 It is indifferent.
 We owe our existence to nature and we must obey its laws.
-Otherwise, it will devour us all.
+Otherwise, it may devour us all.